tarunbisht-24/live-streaming/README.md

 This will start the Docker containers for both the backend and frontend services.

-By following the above steps, you should be able to set up, run, and manage your live streaming app with chat functionality using Docker images from Docker Hub.
+By following the above steps, you should be able to set up, run, and manage your live streaming app with chat functionality using the Docker container.